IowaDave/pxt-constants/README.md

 <p>This article will explain how to define a custom block to represent a constant value in MakeCode for the micro:bit.</p>

-<p>If you are just looking for a quick reminder on how to create custom blocks, see the introductory article in this series: <a href="https://iowadave.github.io/Custom-Blocks-Top-Ten-Tricks/">The Top Ten Tricks For Creating Custom Blocks</a>.
+<p>For a quick summary of how to create custom blocks, see the introductory article in this series: <a href="https://iowadave.github.io/Custom-Blocks-Top-Ten-Tricks/">The Top Ten Tricks For Creating Custom Blocks</a>.
+You will find the author&rsquo;s list of reference links related to custom blocks in there also.
 This article builds on that one by illustrating the procedures.</p>

 <p>MakeCode provides an extensive set of user-friendly graphical blocks representing commonly-used code instructions from JavaScript.</p>